 In addition to the usual scholarly qualifications, the Foundation looks for applicants who will bring Kierkegaard into conversation with St Olaf undergraduate students and with the wider college community.
 At the conclusion of the fellowship, the Foundation will receive a written report from the Fellow that summarizes their work completed at the Hong Kierkegaard Library.

 The Kierkegaard House Foundation considers applications once a year.
 The deadline is November 1 of the year prior to the beginning of the fellowship period, and awards are announced on or about December 15th.
-We regret to announce that due to restrictions we recently encountered, for the academic year 2020-2021, the KHF can accept applications only from US citizens or from non-domestic scholars with a green card or whose visa is sponsored by another organization, such as the Fulbright Program.
+We regret to announce that due to restrictions we recently encountered, for the next academic year, the KHF can accept applications only from US citizens or from non-domestic scholars with a green card or whose visa is sponsored by another organization, such as the Fulbright Program.